 Post-Induction Therapy (PIT)

-- Discuss the important role that family-of-origin issues play in attachment and development.
+- Discuss the important role that family-of-origin issues play in attachment

 - Discuss the issue of codependency in terms of having an unhealthy relationship with self and others due to developmental arrest from childhood relational trauma resulting in developmental immaturity.